 The lenses covered in a mirrored coating help your vision by tempering bright light.
 Not only do mirrored lenses help protect your eyes, but the mirror effect will hide your eyes from the world and create a cool and mysterious vibe.

 36. Can I turn a pair of sunglasses into prescription sunglasses?

-No, but it is possible to turn prescription lenses available from our selection of eyeglass frames into prescription sunglass lenses.
-We also offer a selection of sun clip-ons for certain prescription eyeglasses.
+Yes, for any pair of sunglasses in our range of prescription sunglasses, you can click the option to add prescription lenses.
+It is also possible to turn prescription lenses available from our selection of eyeglass frames into prescription sunglass lenses.
+Besides that, we offer a selection of sun clip-ons for certain prescription eyeglasses.